des137/Machine-Learning-Classifier-Example/README.md

 ## <a name="background">Background</a>

-[This repository](https://nbviewer.jupyter.org/github/des137/MarketingClassification/blob/master/Model.ipynb) contains models built on [Bank Marketing Data set](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing) available from UCI ML repository.
+This repository contains models built on [Bank Marketing Data set](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing) available from UCI ML repository.
 The classification goal is to predict wheather a customer will accept the 'CD' (Certificate of Deposit) offer based on various customer related and previous campaign related data.

 [This notebook](https://nbviewer.jupyter.org/github/des137/MarketingClassification/blob/master/eda.ipynb) quickly performs the basic data exploration to ascertain the intrgrity of the data.

 ## <a name="motivation">Motivation</a>
-The real motivation to study this particular problem is to show the end-to-end pipeline feature of the **sklearn** library.
+One of the motivation to study this particular problem is to show the end-to-end pipeline feature of the **sklearn** library.
 'sklearn' is a remarkably well designed library which let's one quickly prototype a data flow pipeline and test a variety of machine learning models, by chaining a set of *Estimators*, *Transformers*, and *Predictors*.
 [This notebook](https://nbviewer.jupyter.org/github/des137/MarketingClassification/blob/master/Model.ipynb) demonstrates the applications of the pipeline feature.
 10 different models were tested on this particular dataset.

 ## <a name="results">Results</a>